Happy-Myers/FEUP-LBAW/documents/pa.md

 #### Database Schema
 * Timestamps added to all tables: 'created_at' and 'updated_at'.
 * Three attributes added to users table: 'image', 'remember_token' and 'banned'.
+* Credits attribute for the user table is now an unsigned float.
 * Two attributes added to addresses table: 'label' and 'deleted_at'.
 * Two attributes added to products table: 'stock' and 'image2'.
 * One attribute removed from products table: 'hardware'.